cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 }
 ```

-Not very helpful is it ?
-You have no clue about what the error is about on the client, unlike the server.
+That's not very helpful, is it ?
+It' doesn't help you identify the error, nor does it give you tips about solving the error, unlike the message from the server.

-This is why, in order to throw errors that are descriptive for the client as well we need to use [Meteor.Error](https://docs.meteor.com/api/methods.html#Meteor-Error)
+This is why, in order to make the errors that originate from the client descriptive and comprehensive, we need to use [Meteor.Error](https://docs.meteor.com/api/methods.html#Meteor-Error)

 ```js
 Meteor.methods({